jud-sdev/lds-clerkbot/lds-clerkbot/backend/data/merged_handbook.md

 For information about membership records and the restoration of blessings, see 32.14.4
-.

-Print

-Include highlights and underlines
-Sign in to use
-Include footnotes
-Cancel
-Print

 # 1. God’s Plan and Your Role in His Work of Salvation and Exaltation

 1. God’s Plan and Your Role in His Work of Salvation and Exaltation

-Authenticating...

 Handbooks and Callings